milesflo/tea-rex/README.md

 #### Technologies

 For this application, our team used the SEAN stack (Sql, Express servers, Angular, and Node.js).
 All of the information seen is derived from a .json file.
-We initially used pure CSS, but one of the more atristically inclined collaborators insisted that we try using Google's Materialize.
+We initially used pure CSS, but one of the more artistically inclined collaborators insisted that we try using Google's Materialize.
 Materialize is a wonderful styling sheet that can be described as "Movement with Purpose".
 The GUI is kept minimalistic and user interactions are animated in a sublte and intuitive fashion.
-The end result is a very clear and effortless frontend design.
+The end result is a very clean and effortless frontend design.

 ##### Intermediate Angular